 08/13- "Rhinoplasty today is the perfect meeting of anatomy, physiology and art," he says.
 "People come to me and my colleagues at SLUCare when they want a good-looking nose that also functions well."

-05/28- SLU Sinus Institute treats the complete range of sinus problems, from nasal blockage, allergies, recurrent infections, deviated septums and nasal polyps, to brain and eye tumors that can be accessed through the nose.
+05/28- SLU Sinus Institute treats nasal blockages, allergies, recurrent infections, deviated septum, nasal polyps, and brain and eye tumors that can be accessed through the nose.

 04/30- About one in every 600 babies is born with a cleft lip and/or palate, making it the most common congenital birth defect.
 Treatment is customized to meet specific needs.